29th July 2021

-Hetas also lists stoves which can use its 'Hetas Ecodesign Compliant' logo - these meet the new limits for efficiency and emissions.
-Visit the to find out more about the Ecodesign legislation that will apply to all stoves in 2022.
+Hetas also lists stoves that can use its 'Hetas Ecodesign Compliant' logo - these meet the new limits for efficiency and emissions.

 If you live in a smoke-controlled area, you are only allowed to burn smokeless fuel – such as anthracite coal.
 If you want to burn wood, you'll have to buy a Defra-exempt stove (also called Defra-approved).

 Even if you don't live in one of these designated areas, a Defra-exempt stove could be a good option to help cut emissions.
 This is because these stoves fit government criteria for emission levels and the amount of smoke they produce.

 Wood creates more smoke if it doesn't have a good-enough supply of oxygen.
 Defra-exempt stoves make it harder for wood to smoulder and stop it from ever being completely starved of oxygen.
 So, as well as reducing emissions, it will minimise soot build-up in your chimney.
 This will keep your flue clearer for gases to escape.

 To help reduce potentially harmful emissions from your stove, only burn wood with 20% or less moisture content.

 Burning dry wood is more efficient, as energy won’t be wasted having to burn off the water first, so the heat output will be higher.
 It also minimises sooty deposits building up in your chimney, which can be a fire hazard.